 Recognizing an approaching stall is part of pilot training as during landing approach the aircraft is flown close to the stalling speed for the configuration the pilot has set.
 During training the pilot is trained to handle and act immediately upon a stall of the aircraft.

 These symptoms describe the low speed non accelerated stall.
-Its possible to induce stall at higher speeds as in level turns and with fast pitch up accelerations where some stall symptoms will not show at all, or in very quick succession.
+Its possible to induce stall at higher speeds like in level turns and with fast pitch up accelerations where some of the familiar stall symptoms will not show at all, or in very quick succession.

 If airspeed is reduced and the pilot wants to remains at the same altitude, the aircraft will eventually reach its maximum angle of attack (AOA) and stall if the pilot keeps trying to fly slower and slower.